 Our engineering troubleshooting services include a full spectrum of metallurgical testing.
 This includes corrosion investigations, surface condition studies, mechanical and fracture mechanics testing.
 Read more about Metallurgy or Corrosion.

 Fatigue/ Fracture Analysis

 Fatigue is one of the key contributing factors to the degradation of aging components.
-Fatigue failures occur when these structures are subjected to cyclic stresses and strains over time.
+Fatigue failures occur when these structures are subjected to (mechanical and/or thermal) cyclic stresses and strains over time.
 This leads to the development of micro-cracks in the most highly strained locations, which subsequently propagate until the component fails.
+Read Introduction to Fatigue.

 Fracture mechanics studies the propagation of cracks in materials and the material’s resistance to fracture.
 Analysis is done to determine residual strength in structures, develop recommended inspection cycles, and to determine repair urgency when new cracks are discovered in an existing system.

 Often, various technical issues may reach litigation.
-We provide forensic engineering services to predict how components have failed – providing results that are easily understood by Judges and Juries.
+We provide forensic engineering services to predict how components have failed, developing results that are easily understood by Judges and Juries.

 Contact Tom O’Donnell to discuss your engineering challenges.